-We'll talk you through what to consider if you're planning to buy a portable air conditioner, how to install one and how to get the most out of yours.
+We'll talk you through how to install a portable air conditioner and how to get the most out of it once you do.

 First, you'll need a window kit (and a window)

 Portable air conditioners suck in warm, humid air, then cool and dehumidify it and blow it back into the room.
 The heat that's been extracted from the air is blown back outside via an exhaust vent.
 You need to install this vent in an open window.

 Most portable air conditioners are supplied with a window kit which seals off the rest of the window to stop the cold air getting out and the hot air getting in.